zzuu89714/Software2020/README.md

 # Homework #2

-1 Please download the file hw2.rmd
+1. Fork this project to your Github
-2 Answer all the questoins
+2. Answer all the questoins.
+Add a commit message for each answer.
-3
+3. Post your repository URL to moodle